victorian-socialists/civicrm-stripe/docs/contribution.md

 * We set the contribution `trxn_id` = Stripe `Invoice ID`.
 * We set individual payments on that contribution (which could be a payment, a failed payment, a refund) to have `trxn_id` = Stripe `Charge ID`

+## Uncaptured Charges

+Stripe uses **PaymentIntents** to pre-authorise and authenticate a card.

+These paymentIntents work in the same way as a pre-authorisation on Credit Card (such as a damage deposit on car-hire).
+For this reason they can be problematic when there are multiple failures as a customer card will remain *authorised* for 7 days and shows as a charge on the customer card.
+They can be manually cancelled via the Stripe Dashboard.

+To mitigate this the Stripe extension tracks and records all paymentIntents created through CiviCRM and manages them using a scheduled job `Job.process_stripe`.

+The defaults for this are to cancel uncaptured payments after 24 hours and clear out old records (from the CiviCRM database) after three months.

 ## Payment Metadata

 When we create a contribution in CiviCRM (Stripe Invoice/Charge) we add some metadata to that payment.